 - An expression x.y may either be a reference to the name y in the module x, or the field y in the record x.
-Modules and values occupy the same name space, so this is disambiguated by the type of x. - A type ascription (exp: type) cannot appear as an array index, as it conflicts with the syntax for slicing. - In f [x], there is am ambiguity between indexing the array f at position x, or calling the function f with the singleton array x.
-We resolve this the following way: - If there is a space between f and the opening bracket, it is treated as a function application. - Otherwise, it is an array index operation. - An expression (-x) is parsed as the variable x negated and enclosed in parentheses, rather than an operator section partially applying the infix operator -.
+Modules and values occupy the same name space, so this is disambiguated by the type of x. - A type ascription (exp : type) cannot appear as an array index, as it conflicts with the syntax for slicing. - In f [x], there is an ambiguity between indexing the array f at position x, or calling the function f with the singleton array x.
+We resolve this the following way: - If there is a space between f and the opening bracket, it is treated as a function application. - Otherwise, it is an array index operation.